 Exploring Breast Cancer Cell Recruitment and Survival in the Bone Niche using 3D-Printed Tissue-Engineered Bone Models

-With very high failure rates of anti-cancer drugs and deficiency to mimic physiological bone environment, it is clear that current gold standard (2D culture and animal models) lack in information to accurately predict effects of drugs and described the interactions in a multicell environment.
-To understand the underlying parameters that influence breast-to-bone metastasis, a 3D co-culture tissue model must be developed to reproduce a metastatic environment that assesses the role of extracellular vesicles has on breast cancer development in terms of extravasation of different bone microenvironments, tumor growth, and drug resistance.
+Motivation: With very high failure rates of anti-cancer drugs and deficiency to mimic physiological bone environment, it is clear that current gold standard (2D culture and animal models) lack in information to accurately predict effects of drugs and described the interactions in a multicell environment.
 (Work of Edward Shangin)

 Evaluating Implant Constructs in Minimally Invasive Bunion Surgery

-- To repair bunions, physicians utilize minimally invasive bunion surgery with a variety of implant constructs on a case-by-case basis.
+Motivation: To repair bunions, physicians utilize minimally invasive bunion surgery with a variety of implant constructs on a case-by-case basis.
 Different constructs include single screw and dual screw fixations.
 (Work of Evan Carper)

-- Alongside Carilion Clinic, conducting a biomechanical study evaluating differences in construct properties will allow physicians to implement the most durable fixation construct when performing MIBS using evidence-based biomechanical outcomes.
+Goal: Alongside Carilion Clinic, conducting a biomechanical study evaluating differences in construct properties will allow physicians to implement the most durable fixation construct when performing MIBS using evidence-based biomechanical outcomes.